 Dr. Patrick Makokoro has a PhD in Educational holds a Master of Science Degree in Development Studies, a Post Graduate Diploma in Early Childhood Development and has a Bachelor of Arts in Community Development.
 He has extensive experience working in community and international development projects in Zimbabwe, sub-Saharan Africa and globally.
 In 2012, he founded the Zimbabwe Network of Early Childhood Development Actors (ZINECDA), a national umbrella organization for Early Childhood Development.
 He is a Founding member of the African Early Childhood Network which is working to champion the developmental needs of young children in Africa.

 Tomaida Banda holds a Masters in Social Work degree from the University of Zimbabwe with over 20 years’ experience in development work in Zimbabwe and the Sub-Saharan Africa region.
-She is the ZINECDA chair of the Finance, Administration and Human Resources Committee.
-She is currently managing the child protection and child rights portfolio for Firelight Foundation, a multi-donor public charity fund that raises money from foundations, individuals and institutions to support community-based organizations (CBOs) in eastern and southern Africa.
+She is the Chair of the ZINECDA Board and is currently managing the child protection and child rights portfolio for the Firelight Foundation, a multi-donor public charity fund that raises money from foundations, individuals, and institutions to support community-based organizations (CBOs) in Eastern and Southern Africa.
 She previously served as the Chairperson of the Child Welfare Council of Zimbabwe which advises the Minister of Social Services on matters relating to the welfare and well-being of children and monitoring the overall situation of vulnerable children.

 Meki Sibanda is currently a PHD student (Development studies) and a holder of MA Project Management and administration and a Bachelor of Arts in Development Studies.
 He is a Country Representative for Greenmax UK based company that looks at energy, water and sanitation, and smart agriculture innovations.
 He is also an Ambassador for World Against Single Use of Plastics (WASUP) an organization in the UK and has opened WASUP Zimbabwe.
 Furthermore, he has been admitted at Bite Global Café as an Advisor in 2020.
 He has been the Co-founder of Lupane Vocational Centre and an Adviser for a Chance to Play South Africa since 2020.